To download and install CLI, follow the instructions here.

 cs help

-Use cs help command
+$ cs help auth

 To be able to use the CLI you have to login into your code.store account.
 To do that use the following command: